 Gain access to excellent facilities that will enable you to pursue publishable research in various fields of psychology.
 Develop skills in scientific writing and presentation in order to better communicate your findings with other psychology experts.

 Choose from one of two program options based on your own professional and academic objectives.
 Students in the Research Option receive rigorous training in psychological research that can lead to positions in academia or industry.
-The Research and Clinical Training Option is best suited for students who are interested in both conducting research and pursuing careers as clinical psychologists.
+The Clinical Training Option is best suited for students who are interested in both conducting research and pursuing careers as clinical psychologists.
 Graduates from the Research and Clinical Training Option also receive a Diploma in Clinical Psychology upon completion of their degree.
 Students who enrol in the MA Psychology program normally advance to the PhD program after either one or two years of study.

 Two program options exist.
 The Research Option emphasizes independent research and scholarship, and prepares students for research careers.
-Students in the Research and Clinical Training Option fulfill the same research requirements as other students, but also receive professional training in the delivery of psychological services.
+Students in the Clinical Training Option fulfill the same research requirements as other students, but also receive professional training in the delivery of psychological services.

 Admission Requirements.
 Admission to the PhD degree requires a master’s degree in psychology from a recognized university.
 Admission to the MA degree requires an honours degree in psychology or its equivalent.
 Enrolment in these programs is limited in part by the availability of research supervisors and, for the Research and Clinical Training Option, by space in that option.